YouthfulRicker2/Digitech2025-Waikato-Air/README.md

 ### Create a Booking

 The program will call upon the [actions.py](actions.py) file to run the `main()` function.
 This function will ask the user for input such as the age of the client, the source and destination of the trip, etc. Each of these inputs are placed into a loop by another related function, e.g. `get_valid_seat_count`, and the loop is only broken when a valid input is provided, creating in-built error-catching.
 For the destination/departure questions, the program, thanks to a modular display of the 3 cities, removes the city selected for departure from the print statement when prompting for the destination to prevent the user from entering the same city again.
 Even if they did it would make sure they tried again though.

+I've kept the original cost, original seat count, and discount values static as in the context of the program, these are things that would be institutionally predetermined and wouldn't be prone to change at the end of the line.
+It would be unnecessary and allowing these to be user-determined would potentially create more errors and in-line problems down the road.

 After all the information is taken, the program compiles the information into three classes from [data.py](data.py); Traveller, which contains the name and age of the client as well as the date of the flight, Flight, which generates a flight number for the booking and holds the route, fare, and available seat count, and finally, Booking, which takes the previous two classes for it's own, as well as calculating the final fare by holding the discount data.